FRRouting/frr/doc/user/zebra.rst

    Display various statistics related to the installation and deletion of routes, neighbor updates, and LSP's into the kernel.

+.. index:: show zebra client [summary]
+.. clicmd:: show zebra client [summary]

+   Display statistics about clients that are connected to zebra.
+This is useful for debugging and seeing how much data is being passed between zebra and it's clients.
+If the summary form of the command is choosen a table is displayed with shortened information.

+.. index:: show zebra router table summary
+.. clicmd:: show zebra router table summary

+   Display summarized data about tables created, their afi/safi/tableid and how many routes each table contains.
+Please note this is the total number of route nodes in the table.
+Which will be higher than the actual number of routes that are held.

 .. index:: show zebra fpm stats
 .. clicmd:: show zebra fpm stats